 CAT 2018 Detailed Exam Pattern

 The test will be conducted in CBT (Computer Based Test) mode.
-CAT question paper contain 100 questions divided in three sections – Quantitative Ability, Verbal Ability & Reading Comprehension, Data Interpretation & Logical Reasoning.
+CAT 2018 is available only in English language.
+There are both objective and subjective questions in the exam.
+CAT question paper contain 100 questions, divided in 3 sections – Quantitative Ability, Verbal Ability & Reading Comprehension, Data Interpretation & Logical Reasoning.
 Section A and B comprised 34 questions whereas Section C comprised 32 questions in CAT 2017.
 The total marks of the question paper is 300.
 Total duration allotted for CAT 2018 is 3 hours.

 |Section name||Total questions||Total MCQs (With negative marking)||Total Non-MCQs (Without negative marking)||Total maximum marks|